Lornatang/DenseNet-PyTorch/README.md

 This update adds a modular neural network, making it more flexible in use.
 It can be deployed to many common dataset classification tasks.
 Of course, it can also be used in your products.

 ### Overview
-This repository contains an op-for-op PyTorch reimplementation of [DenseNet](https://arxiv.org/pdf/1608.06993.pdf).
+This repository contains an op-for-op PyTorch reimplementation of [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf).

 The goal of this implementation is to be simple, highly extensible, and easy to integrate into your own projects.
 This implementation is a work in progress -- new features are currently being implemented.